 Dear Travelers on the Path of Dhamma,

+Be happy!
 Keep the torch of Dhamma alight!
 Let it shine brightly in your daily life.
 Always remember, Dhamma is not an escape.
 It is an art of living: living in peace and harmony with oneself and also with all others.
 Hence, try to live a Dhamma life.